 On April 10 and 11, the Medicare Payment Advisory Commission (MedPAC) met for its April 2025 meeting.
 One session examined Medicare Advantage (MA) supplemental benefits, which include benefits such as dental and vision that are provided by MA plans but not under traditional Medicare fee-for-service (FFS).
 The session included background on supplemental benefits, a discussion of how MA plans administer the benefits, and what data is available on supplemental benefits.
 The session reviewed what share of MA plan rebates are being used on non-Medicare services.
 For conventional MA plans, dental benefits account for the largest share of non-Medicare supplemental benefits, but in the case of special needs plans (SNPs), it was noted that SNPs are using a large amount of their rebates for "other" services such as home modifications or home-delivered meals.
 Commissioners raised several questions about benefit utilization, how to measure efficacy/outcomes, and beneficiary knowledge about these benefits.
-There was also discussion of standardizing some supplemental benefits and how to create parallel supplemental benefits in Medicare FFS.
-A chapter on MA supplemental benefits will be included in MedPAC's June Report to Congress.
+There was also discussion of standardizing some supplemental benefits will be included in MedPAC's June Report to Congress.